mit-han-lab/data-efficient-gans/README.md

 ## DiffAugment for StyleGAN2

 To run *StyleGAN2 + DiffAugment* for unconditional generation on CIFAR and few-shot generation, please refer to the [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) README.

+## DiffAugment for BigGAN

+To run *BigGAN + DiffAugment* for conditional generation on CIFAR, please refer to the [DiffAugment-biggan-cifar](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar) README.

 ## Using DiffAugment for Your Own Training